Waianapanapa State Park: What Awaits You on the Black Sand Beaches?

 Beyond the Beach: Driving the Road to Hana

 As you embark on your adventure along the famed Road to Hana, don’t miss the diverse sights of the Waianapanapa State Park, nestled near mile marker 32 off the Hana Highway.
+The park is a true gem of East Maui, offering more than just the acclaimed black sand beach; it’s an arresting pit-stop overflowing with natural beauty.

 In Hawaiian, the term ‘Waianapanapa’ translates to ‘glistening waters,’ and indeed, as you stroll through the park, you’ll witness these sparkling waters contrasted against the striking, black volcanic rock.
 It’s a sight that truly mirrors the captivating charm of Maui beauties.